-Local African American leaders established Evergreen Cemetery.
-Woodland Cemetery followed in 1917 and became the last of the rural cemetery-style burial grounds created in Richmond.
+Local African American leaders established Evergreen Cemetery in 1891, East End Cemetery in 1897, and Woodlawn in 1917.
+Woodlawn became the last of the rural cemetery-style burial grounds created in Richmond.

 &lt;sup>65T.
 Tyler Potterfield, Nonesuch Place: A history of the Richmond Landscape, p.
 109-111.